CsBigDataHub/working-with-vim/pages/intro.md

 First, let's define a few terms around the structure of Vim.

 A **buffer** is the text loaded into memory for editing.
-In other editors or programs, this might just be called a file, or open file.
-In Vim it is called a buffer because the same object is used for actions unrelated to files.
+In other editors or programs, this might just be called a file.
+In Vim, it is similar but the same object is also used in ways unrelated to files.

 A **window** is a viewport onto a buffer.
-There is always at least one window and one buffer in Vim, typically they are 1:1, one buffer opens in one window.
+There is always at least one window and one buffer in Vim, typically they are 1:1.
+One buffer open in one window.
 When you start Vim without specifying a file, it is an empty buffer.

 You may also have multiple buffers and/or multiple windows open at the same time.
 These are covered in the [Buffers](/working-with-vim/buffers/) and [Windows](/working-with-vim/windows/) sections for more on each.